nvdaes/emule/readme.md

 ## Changes for 1.2 ##
 *	 When moving to the IRC messages, the selected text is reported properly.
-*	 The keystroke used to find the results in the Search Window can move to other lists, in windows as Transfer, Servers, etc.
+*	 The keystroke used for moving to the Search results list has been generalized to be able to move focus to any available list in the current window.
-*	 The command used to focus the IRC messages can move to the read-only edit box in the Servers windows, showing information about connections.
+*	 The command used to focus the IRC messages has been generalized to move to any read-only edit box, making it possible to review connection information in the Servers window.

 ## Changes for 1.1 ##
 *	 Fixed bug in eMule item under NVDA's help menu, when the user config folder name contains non latin characters.